kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 * Create a new constraint file of file type XDC called leddec

-* Choose Boards Vendor: digilentinc.com and Name: Nexys4 DDR board for the project
+* Default Part > Boards > Boards Vendor: digilentinc.com > Name: Nexys A7-100T > Click Nexys A7-100T

-* Click 'Finish'
+* New Project Summary > Finish

-* Click design sources, copy the VHDL code from leddec.vhd, and save file
+* Click design sources, copy leddec.vhd from the GitHub Raw, and save file

-* Click constraints, copy the code from leddec.xdc, and save file
+* Click constraints, copy leddec.xdc from the GitHub Raw, and save file

 ### 2. Run synthesis